Location

 Program Description

-In addition to a culture seminar and German class, students spend three days in the German capital of Berlin, visiting important historical sites such as the Berlin Wall, the Holocaust memorial, and museums of their choice.
-They will also take day trips to the northern Bavarian towns of Würzburg and Nuremberg, where they will participate in tours of the city and important historical sites, such as the National Socialist party ralley grounds.
+In addition to a culture seminar and German class, students spend three days in the German capital of Berlin visiting important historical sites such as the Berlin Wall, the Holocaust memorial, and other museums of their choice.
+They will also take day trips to the northern Bavarian cities of Würzburg and Nuremberg, where they will participate in tours of the city and important historical sites, such as the National Socialist party rally grounds.
 They will also visit the former East German city and cultural center, Weimar, which also encompasses a visit to the concentration camp Buchenwald.

 Location Description

-The program takes place in Fulda, a picturesque city in the heart of Germany, which was founded in the year 744.
+The program takes place in Fulda, a picturesque city in the heart of Germany.
+It was founded in the year 744 and has architecture dating back to the ninth century.
 It is near the banking center and travel hub of Frankfurt and close to the former East German border and notorious Fulda Gap.
-With easy train access to many major cities in Europe, it is easy to combine an intensive study trip in this beautiful baroque city with European travel before and after the program.
-The JMU Summer in Germany Program is a four-week faculty-led language and culture program through the International Summer University at Fulda University of Applied Sciences.
-This four-week intensive language and culture program allows students to take language and culture courses while discovering German culture firsthand and visiting various parts of the country.
-The program includes a seminar, a German language course, and an extracurricular program featuring dancing, cooking, and fitness activities as well as excursions to Berlin, Würzburg, Nuremberg, and Weimar.
-Travel to other parts of Europe prior to or after the program are highly encouraged.
+With direct train access to many major cities in Europe, it is easy to combine an intensive study trip in this beautiful baroque city with European travel before and after the program.

 Director